diegoabt/diegoabt.github.io/aboutme.md

 You can find a list of my scientific works on the tab **"Publications"**.

 I'm deeply interested in finding creative ways to bridge the gap between complex research and public understanding.
-Whether through building **intuitive software tools**, engaging in **science communication**, or creating **illustrative digital art**, I aim to make scientific work more accessible and engaging to broader audiences.
+Whether through building intuitive software tools, engaging in science communication, or creating illustrative digital art, I aim to make scientific work more accessible and engaging to broader audiences.

 ___